-He wasn’t traditionally the best scorer or most dynamic player, although he produced his fair share of buckets.
+Russell wasn't traditionally the best scorer or most dynamic player, although he produced his fair share of buckets.
 He was the leader who steered his team to titles by protecting the rim and snatching rebounds.

+And as the news of his passing sends shockwaves through the NBA and basketball communities, we wanted to return to one of Russell's all-time greatest performances.
 In Game 7 of the 1962 NBA Finals against the Los Angeles Lakers, Russell carried the Celtics to their fourth-straight championship and fifth in six years, behind 30 points and 40 rebounds.

 1962 NBA Finals: Lakers vs. Celtics

-Rivals Russell and Chamberlain battled down low through a grueling seven-game series.
-The Celtics narrowly escaped with a 109-107 victory in Game 7 to advance to their fifth NBA Finals in as many years.
+Rivals Russell and Chamberlain battled down low through a grueling seven-game series, but the Celtics narrowly escaped with a 109-107 victory in Game 7 to advance to their fifth NBA Finals in as many years.
 On the other side of the bracket, the top-seeded Lakers defeated the Detroit Pistons — who took care of the Cincinnati Royals the previous round — in six games to claim the West title.
 The storied franchises faced off for the first time since 1959 when the Lakers resided in Minneapolis.

-LA and Boston alternated wins, except for a two-game streak by the Lakers in Games 2 and 3.
+Los Angeles and Boston alternated wins, except for a two-game streak by the Lakers in Games 2 and 3.
 The Celtics evened the series in game 6 and traveled back to the Boston Garden for the decisive Game 7.

 This is where Russell shined.